RVanDamme/MUFFIN/README.md

 ### For containers usage
-If you use containers either docker or singularity, you don't need extra installations
+If you use containers either docker or singularity, you don't need extra installations.

 ### For usage of software installed locally
-You just need to have all the software used in the pipeline (see table above) installed and in your $PATH
+You just need to have all the software used in the pipeline (see table above) installed and in your $PATH.

 ## Test the pipeline
 To test the pipeline we have a subset of 5 bins available at https://osf.io/9xmh4/